 People develop a voice disorder for many reasons.
 A voice disorder is a change in how the voice sounds.
 Health care providers trained in ear, nose and throat illnesses and speech-language pathologists diagnose and treat voice issues.

-Treatment depends on what's causing your voice disorder, but may include voice therapy, medication, injections or surgery.
+Treatment depends on what's causing the voice change.
+Treatment can include voice therapy, drugs, shots or surgery.

-If your vocal cords become inflamed, develop growths or become paralyzed, they can't work properly, and you may develop a voice disorder.
+If vocal cords become swollen, or inflamed, develop growths or can't move as they should, they can't work properly.
+Any of these might cause a voice disorder.

 Some common voice disorders include:

-- Polyps, nodules or cysts on the vocal cords (noncancerous lesions)
+- Polyps, nodules or cysts on the vocal cords — growths that aren't cancer

 - Vocal cord paralysis or weakness

-Many risk factors can contribute to a voice disorder, including:
+Many factors can lead to a voice disorder, such as: